 Biography

-Ember Zhang|张路婷 (she/they) is a Chinese-American author, independent health researcher, engineer, athlete, public speaker, and advocate for individuals of AAPI/POC, LGBTQ+, neurodivergent, invisibly disabled, and other marginalized identities.
+Ember Zhang|张路婷 (she/they) is a Chinese-American author, independent health researcher, engineer, athlete, public speaker, and advocate for individuals of AAPI, BIPOC, LGBTQ+, neurodivergent, invisibly disabled, and other marginalized identities.
 Her previous (given) name was “Janet Chang.”

 As a survivor of Lyme disease & babesiosis, selective mutism, and psychological abuse from an unconventional and dehumanizing childhood linked to China’s Cultural Revolution, Ember Zhang has dedicated their life’s work to inspiring unwavering hope, healing, and personal empowerment in others.